What is the average website lifespan?

 You fancy a change

 Revamping your website can be done purely for aesthetic reasons, and it’s a good idea to keep things fresh, so nobody (including you) gets bored of the design.
-All I would say with regards to overhauling your site for design sack is that ‘if somethings worth doing, it’s worth doing well.’
+All I would say with regards to overhauling your site for design sake is that ‘if something is worth doing, it’s worth doing well.’

 Don’t rush into it, plan it, think about it, try new ideas and try to make the design work harder.
 Think about your users and target audience and design with them in mind.